 This is where Watchmen and Dark Knight Returns could become our heroes, and indeed they did.
 The gritty interrogation of crime, corruption, war, politics, and even the investigation of existential identity through Dr. Manhattan’s segregation from humanity via his own superiority, would prove to skeptics and snobs that comic books could be respected as literature — graphic novels.
 Readers found the funnies weren’t always so funny and that their writers and artists could be as intellectual and complex as the writers of text-only novels or painters of paintings.

 So, how does this make the case for comic-book blockbusters contributing to the merit of the comic medium?
 I would argue that like Miller and Moore working in the face of Batman in a kilt, people like Nolan and Favreau were working in the face of shit like Batman and Robin.
 They were willing to put their skills as serious filmmakers to treat the stories as mythos.
 Batman and Iron Man can have as much merit as the voyages of Odysseus.

 Film has a distinct ability to cross social barriers and communicate ideas and emotions to an incredible wealth of people.
 When a comic-book film is treated with respect and passion, it’s value is poured into the audience.
 Some of these audiences are spurred to explore the base medium itself.
 My local comic shop had a huge stock of Watchmen on hand with the premier of the movie.
-And I still see normal dudes in ties, or cute girls with nice hair coming in now and again to pick up a copy.
 This is promising to me rather than disheartening.
-I don’t see these films as bringing rubes to my thing.
-Rather, I see these films as helping rubes smarten up as they find literary and intellectual nourishment in my thing.
+I don’t see these films as bringing rubes to something I like.
+Rather, I see these films as helping rubes smarten up as they find literary and intellectual nourishment in something I like.